Venom Institute for Snakebite Health and Advanced Medicine.

 Antivenom Assessment

-A central objective is to support quality assessment of venoms used in lifesaving antivenom production and to evaluate the efficacy of commercially available Indian antivenoms.
+A central objective is to support the quality assessment of venoms used in lifesaving antivenom production and to evaluate the efficacy of commercially available Indian antivenoms.

 04